 Working with lead architect Pattern Design, Mott MacDonald was retained as concept designer, responsible for engineering, quantity surveying, and architecture.

 The spectacular new arena features an oval bowl, sunk into the ground for easy access by spectators.
-All 33,000 seats will be protected by an overarching roof built in an elegant shell design rather than as a conventional truss structure.
+All 33,000 seats are protected by an overarching roof built in an elegant shell design rather than as a conventional truss structure.
 This lightweight solution retains the outdoor feeling of the existing stadium while providing weather protection.

 The roof is designed to provide protection from the sun, while louvers beneath the roof promote ventilation to keep spectators comfortable.
 Computational fluid dynamics was used to model air movement in and around the stadium, allowing the design to be refined to ensure optimum conditions for spectators.